patrickhulce/third-party-web/facades.md

 In addition to identifying entities, third-party-web also includes data on entities' _products_, and available alternative libraries for products known as _facades_.
 A **third-party product** is a third-party resource that is included on a page associated with a specific integration/SDK/API, for example: a YouTube embed iframe.
 A **facade** is a frontend element which looks similar to the actual product and lazily loads it upon user interaction.
 It's expected to be significantly more lightweight/faster.
 For example: [lite-youtube-embed](https://github.com/paulirish/lite-youtube-embed).

-[Lighthouse](https://github.com/GoogleChrome/lighthouse) 7.0 has a new audit that identifies third-party embeds (link coming soon) that can be lazy loaded with a facade.
+[Lighthouse](https://github.com/GoogleChrome/lighthouse) 7.0 has a new audit that [identifies third-party embeds](https://web.dev/third-party-facades/) that can be lazy loaded with a facade.
 The Lighthouse audit is powered by the facade data in third-party-web.

 ## Criteria for adding a new facade

 ### Basic functionality

 * Loads a frontend "component" which looks like the actual third-party embed.